derat/soundalike/README.md

 songs in music collections.

-Fingerprints are generated using the `fpcalc` utility from the [Chromaprint] library.
+Fingerprints are generated using the `fpcalc` utility from the [Chromaprint] library (which does basically all of the heavy lifting).
 No network requests are made to [AcoustID] or other APIs.

 [Chromaprint]: https://github.com/acoustid/chromaprint
 [AcoustID]: https://acoustid.org/